 The churn rate is the percentage of customers who are leaving your business.
 You need to determine why your customer churn rate is high to maintain a good customer base.

 Some reasons why your customers may leave include pricing and customer service.
-Knowing that will help make improvements to your customer retention strategies and increase your average revenue.
+Knowing that will help improve customer retention strategies and increase average revenue.

 To calculate your customer churn rate, divide your total number of customers at the beginning of the month by the number of customers that left.